List of factions in the Mexican Revolution: Huertistas

-Followers of the dictator Victoriano Huerta.
-Generally considered clones of their leader, never worked without their leader's command, known to intrigue with the Germans in order to keep or regain power.
+Supporters of Victoriano Huerta, dictator of Mexico from February 1913 to July 1914.

 Maderistas

 Name given to various revolutionary armies fighting under the umbrella leadership of Francisco I. Madero in 1910–11, during the first part of the war.
 Maderistas in the postrevolutionary phase of Mexican history sought to keep alive the memory of Madero, who was martyred during the February 1913 Ten Tragic Days.